headlamp-k8s/headlamp/docs/development/plugins/functionality.md

 Older plugin development guides still asked developers to use e.g. React in the following way `const React = window.pluginLib.React`, but this is not longer needed.

-### Registration

-Apart from the modules mentioned above, Headlamp also adds an important method for registering plugins (`Headlamp.registerPlugin`).

 ## Functionality